sproutsocial/instrumentor/readme.md

-Guice Island Metrics
+Instrumentor
 ====================

-Some handy utilities for use with [Metrics](https://dropwizard.github.io/metrics/3.1.0/)
+Some handy instrumentation utilities for use with [Metrics](https://dropwizard.github.io/metrics/3.1.0/)

 Instrumenting Methods